 There will be a few quizzes throughout the semester.
-They will be graded but you can resubmit any answers you do not get.
-Full points on.
-The first will be about the syllabus and course information, the following 3 will be course content-related.
+The first will be about the syllabus and course information (this one will be take-home), the following 3 will be course content-related.
 I will do my best to prepare you- they will always be on things that are themes throughout the course and are not meant to stump you.
+If you have read, you should get 100%.
+They will not be about specific details you need to memorize!